nmavuso/cuda_particle_in_cell/README.md

-# GPU-Accelerated Particle-In-Cell (PIC) Plasma Simulation
+# GPU-Accelerated PIC Plasma Simulation

 ## Overview

 This project implements a **Particle-In-Cell (PIC) plasma simulation** on GPUs using CUDA.
-The PIC method is widely used in plasma physics to simulate charged particle dynamics and electromagnetic field interactions.

-## Features
-- Solves Maxwell’s equations and particle motion **self-consistently**.
+It includes:
-- Fully parallelized **charge deposition and field updates**.
+- GPU-accelerated charge deposition and field updates.
-- **Optimized memory management** for billions of charged particles.
-- 100x speedup over CPU-based simulations.
+- A simple Jacobi solver for the Poisson equation.
+- A basic particle pusher (using an Euler update).

+## Files

+- `main.cu`: Contains the CUDA code for the simulation.
+- `Makefile`: Build script for compiling the project.
+- `README.md`: This file.

 ## Installation

+Clone the repository and compile the project:

 ```bash
 git clone https://github.com/yourusername/cuda-pic-simulation.git
 cd cuda-pic-simulation
 make